yzerlaut/yzerlaut.github.io/softwares.md

 ### fairgraph

-We contributed to [`fairgraph`](https://github.com/yzerlaut/fairgraph), a high-level python API for the Ebrains knowledge graph: a metadata management system for neuroscientific data, and we
+We contributed to [`fairgraph`](https://github.com/yzerlaut/fairgraph), a high-level python API for the Ebrains knowledge graph (KG).
+The Ebrains KG is a metadata management system allowing the sharing and re-use of neuroscientific data.

 See the documentation at: [https://fairgraph.readthedocs.io](https://fairgraph.readthedocs.io)